CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Correctness and Progress Guarantees

 Another limitation of the provided Iris specifications is that they do not assert the lack of memory leaks.
 In particular, they do not prevent us from always storing the whole infinite array.
 Nevertheless, the lack of memory leaks follows by construction, as we always physically remove segments full of canceled cells.
+Beyond that, we have thoroughly tested our implementation for the absence of memory leaks via the Lincheck framework~\cite{LINCHECK}, which enables model checking of concurrent algorithms on the JVM.

-Finally, we assume a strong, sequentially-consistent memory model.
-We find this assumption reasonable as almost all the operations that manipulate shared data are atomic in the presented algorithms, while considering relaxed memory may significantly increase the proof complexity~\cite{dang2019rustbelt,kaiser2017strong}.
+Finally, we assume a strong sequentially-consistent memory model.
+We find this assumption reasonable as almost all the operations that manipulate shared data are atomic in the presented algorithms, while considering relaxed memory may significantly increase the proofs complexity~\cite{dang2019rustbelt,kaiser2017strong}.
+We also rely on the SC-DRF (sequential consistency for data-race-free programs) property of all real-world weak memory models, such as C++11 and JMM, which makes reasoning in the strong memory model sufficient.
 However, we plan to extend our proofs to support the release-acquire semantics~\cite{kaiser2017strong} and, thus, match the LLVM memory model for languages such as C/C++ and Rust.